terikon/cordova-plugin-photo-library/README.md

 - Add unit tests
 - Implement save protocol with HTTP POST, so no base64 transformation will be needed for saving
 - Browser - implement saving to folder
+- saveImage and saveVideo should return saved libraryItem

 # References